NLnetLabs/rotonda/design docs/design-fiq.md

     }

-    import irr-customer from table customer-prefixes for record {
+    import irr-customer from table customer-prefixes for record: CustomerPrefixRecord {
         drop-bogons for record.prefix
         and then {
             destroy_and_create(irr-customers).insert(record);